 My current work in Latin American and Latinx philosophy has two main targets.
 One of them concerns the question of the identity of Latinx folks in the United States.
-In this work, a collaborative project with Adam Burgos from Bucknell University, we explore how the embodied, pragmatically situated social identity of Latinx folks in the U.S. should be understood, since the categories of race and ethnicity, we argue, are insufficient to do this job.
+From this project an article was published recently in the Journal of Social Philosophy, and a monograph project is currently under peer-review at Columbia University Press.
+In this work, a collaborative project, we explore how the embodied, pragmatically situated social identity of Latinx folks in the U.S. should be understood, since the categories of race and ethnicity, we argue, are insufficient to do this job.
 This work elaborates and applies some of my own work in the perception of social identities to the case of Latinx folks in the US.
 We contend that a social reality as fluid and contextual as this social identity requires some conceptual resources that are not found in the race and ethnicity framework.
-A component of our work is a conceptualization of social identities, a piece of social ontology.
+Other aspects currently at work include, for instance, the questions that Afro- and Black Latinx folks present to the idea of Latinidad, and in relation to a critical genealogy of such concept.

 * * *